 17. Buy Based On Unit Prices

-Grocery outlet stores such as Target, Meijer, Kroger, and even Walmart offer unit pricing on their labels.
-When I say unit pricing, that is the cost per unit that the item costs in the particular package it is in.
+Most grocery stores such as Target, Meijer, Kroger, and even Walmart offer unit pricing on their labels.
+When I say unit pricing, that is the cost per unit than the item costs in the particular package it is in.

-For example you may have a 24 pack of waffles and a 20 pack of waffles.
-Calculating the cost per unit or per waffle is a good way to compare across-the-board prices.
+For example, you may have a 24 pack of waffles and a 20 pack of waffles.
+Calculating the cost per unit or waffle is a good way to compare across-the-board prices.

-Per unit pricing is a great way to compare items which will allow you immediate ways to save money on groceries by knowing their unit cost.
+Per unit pricing is a great way to compare items, allowing you to quickly save money on groceries by knowing their unit cost.

 18. Buy Produce In Bags